ashutoshmjain/gita/src/mathuraChap07.md

 `Maharishi` placed the statue in his room at waist height.

-Every night he lit a small fire and sit in front of the statue.
+Every night he lit a small fire and sat in front of the statue.
 This night he must have stared for over an hour.
 Seeking for resolve.
-And he didn't know when he slipped into a trance.
-His eyes half closed and his lips talking to his father.
+He didn't know when he slipped into a trance.
+His eyes half closed, and lips murmuring.
+To an outsider it appeared as if he was chanting a `mantra`, but  he was talking to his father - a first of his life after spending fifty years in the dark.

 `Sakti Muni` appeared younger and strong - `Maharishi` himself felt frail.
 His long hair well-made while `Parashara` felt unkempt.
 He almost wanted to sit down when `Sakti` held his hand.
 He felt as if energy started flowing into his chest. `Maharishi` felt compassion for everything around.
 He felt thankful for the trees and air and earth beneath his feet as he looked down to find nothing.
 Where am I ?
 He asked !
 But he didn't get a response other than a big smile on `Sakti's` face.